-Hello, guys today I will tell you how the braking system works in cars and types of brakes available in cars.
+Hello, guys today I will tell you how the braking system works in cars and the types of brakes available for cars.

 What are Brakes?